All Episodes

 Said his real education started when he dropped in on whatever classes interested him, including calligraphy.

-Said he lived off five cent soda recycling deposits and free food offered by Hari Krishnas while taking classes.
+Said he lived off five-cent soda, recycling deposits, and free food offered by Hari Krishnas while taking classes.

-He said if I had never dropped out, I might never have dropped in on that calligraphy.
+He said, if I had never dropped out, I might never have dropped in on that calligraphy.

 He also recounted founding Apple in his parents' basement and his tough times after being forced out of the company he founded when he was only 30.

-Uh I was a very public failure, and I even thought about running away from Silicon Valley.
+I was a very public failure, and I even thought about running away from Silicon Valley.

-Instead, he founded Pixar Studios, which has released uh enormously popular films like Finding Nemo and Monsters Inc.
+Instead, he founded Pixar Studios, which has released enormously popular films like Finding Nemo and Monsters Inc.

-So that's that's heck of a graduation speech.
+So, that's heck of a graduation speech.

 Best thing I ever did was drop out.